openSUSE/news-o-o/_posts/2013-02-07-heat-up-our-servers-12-3-rc1-is-ready-to-download.markdown

   * Samba 3.6.12 (Samba 4 missed the feature deadline)

 For the first time, openSUSE 12.3 features custom-developed theming for Plasma Workspace.
-This features a dark tone-on-tone colour scheme, controlled use of texture and fashionably monochrome tray icons that stand apart from application icons.Â  Coordinated colour palettes in dark and light variations should appeal all tastes.
+This features a dark tone-on-tone colour scheme, controlled use of texture and fashionably monochrome tray icons that stand apart from application icons.
+Coordinated colour palettes in dark and light variations should appeal all tastes.
 Feedback on the new theme is very welcome at the [opensuse-artwork mailing list](http://lists.opensuse.org/opensuse-artwork/).

 **Get openSUSE 12.3 RC1 from [the usual place](http://software.opensuse.org/developer/).**